A11ectus/X4-urgent-orders/readme.txt

 Some Notes:

 	* Urgent is as close as I can manage to a force-move.
 The ship will not attempt to cancel the order to respond to attacks and critically will not engage it's override flee order if it comes under fire.
 This serves as a reasonable escape mechanism for capital ships but may be suicide for fighters as they will fly in a straight line at constant speed (flee behaviour for small ships gives them access to evasive manoeuvres that this command will skip).
 Use wisely, commander.

+	* Urgent orders may still be interrupted by the comm-player-for-instructions behavior, which could result in an automatic flee behavior being assigned while it awaits your response.
+Either respond to the com and tell them to continue, or allow it to time out (~10 sec) and they will resume the urgent command.
+I'm still considering how best to handle this (I'm somewhat reluctant to stop that interrupt due to possible unforseen consequences).
+See the v1.1 release video for a breakdown of how it behaves currently.

 See here for a demonstration: https://youtu.be/JyAwMSAZFuc